Essence Atkins: Actress, Mother, AIDS Activist

-Essence Atkins, who plays mother Suzanne Kingston-Persons on the show, is a mom herself.
-And being a mom in Hollywood is something that Essence had to get used to: autions, interviews, mommy duties and pretty much doing it all.
+Essence Atkins, the beautiful actress who played in TV shows like Smart Guy, Half & Half, and even The Cosby Show found another hit in the now syndicated show, Are We There Yet?
+Atkins, who played mother Suzanne Kingston-Persons on the show, is a mom herself.
+And being a mom in Hollywood is something that Essence had to get used to: auditions, interviews, mommy duties and pretty much doing it all.
 But one thing she still makes time for is her community.

 Volunteering for the Greater Than AIDS campaign, Atkins admitted that labor would have been the only thing to keep her out of the studio that day.
-“As I begin my own journey to become a mother, I recognize that the community is so important, and making sure that we look out for each other,” she said in 2011.
+“As I begin my own journey to become a mother, I recognize that the community is so important, and making sure that we look out for each other,” said the A Haunted House movie star.

 Atkins then reflected on the 13-year-old honor student who had recently been denied admission to the Milton Hershey School in Pennsylvania because he was HIV positive.
 According to the school, the young boy was a “direct threat” to the other students.
 “These are the kinds of things that are happening 20 years after Ryan White that drive me to be a part of this,” said Atkins.